Why 3 S.C. Republicans voted no on latest disaster relief bill

 The House’s staunchest fiscal conservatives have argued that the Puerto Rico loan payment won’t ever be returned, as the territory continues to deal with financial problems.
 They also called the flood insurance allocation tantamount to a $16 billion bailout.

-Sanford and Norman fell into that category, saying the two provisions disqualified them from supporting the underlying bill.
+Sanford and Norman fell into this category, saying these two provisions disqualified them from supporting the underlying bill.

 In an interview with McClatchy, Sanford said the $16 billion debt relief to the National Flood Insurance Program was “unprecedented,” and faulted GOP leaders for not including components of the reauthorization that the House Financial Services Committee had recently adopted.